Become your own asthma manager

 - Measure the degree of inflammation of your lower airways from the comfort of your own home.

-- See if your medication is working.
+- See if your medication is responding.

 - Support your doctor more actively in the management of your therapy.